MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/retail/includes/banner.md

 > [!IMPORTANT]
-> <span data-ttu-id="f340e-101">Dette emne gælder for Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise Edition og Dynamics 365 for Talent.</span><span class="sxs-lookup"><span data-stu-id="f340e-101">This topic applies to Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Talent.</span></span>
+> <span data-ttu-id="685ec-101">Dette emne gælder for Dynamics 365 for Retail og Dynamics 365 for Finance and Operations, Enterprise edition.</span><span class="sxs-lookup"><span data-stu-id="685ec-101">This topic applies to Dynamics 365 for Retail and Dynamics 365 for Finance and Operations, Enterprise edition.</span></span>